tmtk75/librarian-puppet-go/README.md

 # Performance
 * It takes about 30 seconds in order to clone about 80 modules although basically cloning modules strongly depends on the network speed :grin:
-* It takes about 5 seconds in order to checkout about 80 moudles.
+* It takes about 5 seconds in order to fetch & checkout about 80 moudles.

 ## Assumption
 ```